Scanning electron microscope

 A scanning electron microscope (SEM) is a type of electron microscope that produces images of a sample by scanning the surface with a focused beam of electrons.
-The electrons interact with atoms in the sample, producing various signals that contain information about the surface topography and composition of the sample.
+The electrons interact with atoms in the sample, producing various signals that contain information about the surface topography and composition.
 The electron beam is scanned in a raster scan pattern, and the position of the beam is combined with the intensity of the detected signal to produce an image.
 In the most common SEM mode, secondary electrons emitted by atoms excited by the electron beam are detected using a secondary electron detector (Everhart–Thornley detector).
 The number of secondary electrons that can be detected, and thus the signal intensity, depends, among other things, on specimen topography.
 Some SEMs can achieve resolutions better than 1 nanometer.

 Specimens are observed in high vacuum in a conventional SEM, or in low vacuum or wet conditions in a variable pressure or environmental SEM, and at a wide range of cryogenic or elevated temperatures with specialized instruments.

 History

 An account of the early history of scanning electron microscopy has been presented by McMullan.
 Although Max Knoll produced a photo with a 50 mm object-field-width showing channeling contrast by the use of an electron beam scanner, it was Manfred von Ardenne who in 1937 invented a microscope with high resolution by scanning a very small raster with a demagnified and finely focused electron beam.
+In the same year, Cecil E. Hall also completed the construction of the first emission microscope in North America, just two years after being tasked by his supervisor, E. F. Burton at the University of Toronto.
 Ardenne applied scanning of the electron beam in an attempt to surpass the resolution of the transmission electron microscope (TEM), as well as to mitigate substantial problems with chromatic aberration inherent to real imaging in the TEM.
 He further discussed the various detection modes, possibilities and theory of SEM, together with the construction of the first high resolution SEM.
 Further work was reported by Zworykin's group, followed by the Cambridge groups in the 1950s and early 1960s headed by Charles Oatley, all of which finally led to the marketing of the first commercial instrument by Cambridge Scientific Instrument Company as the "Stereoscan" in 1965, which was delivered to DuPont.